-Travellers who will stay longer than a month in Iran might find that their SIM card stops working after the 30-day mark.
+Travelers who will stay longer than a month in Iran might find that their SIM card stops working after the 30-day mark.
 This is due to a cellphone tax that’s imposed by the Islamic Republic of Iran Customs Administration (IRICA) to prevent suitcase trade.
-Travellers are exempt from this tax for only 30 days from their arrival date.
-After that, they should register their cellphones with IRICA and pay the 18% tax – something that, in reality, is not very practical (or commonsensical) for most travellers, as it involves paperwork, waiting time, and quite a hefty sum of money.
+Travelers are exempt from this tax for only 30 days from their arrival date.
+After that, they should register their cellphones with IRICA and pay the 18% tax – something that, in reality, is not very practical (or commonsensical) for most travelers, as it involves paperwork, waiting time, and quite a hefty sum of money.

-In order to bypass this tax and still have access to data on the go, travellers can use a portable WiFi router that works with their SIM card to ping a WiFi signal to their phones.
-Such devices, while expensive, make a good investment for frequent travellers and they also allow the sharing of WiFi signal with many devices.
+In order to bypass this tax and still have access to data on the go, travelers can use a portable WiFi router that works with their SIM card to ping a WiFi signal to their phones.
+Such devices, while expensive, make a good investment for frequent travelers and they also allow the sharing of WiFi signals with many devices.

 Pasargad, Shiraz, Fars Province, Iran